Why is My Dog Spending More Time Sleeping?

 Dogs require different amounts of sleep throughout their lives, but what does it mean if they suddenly start sleeping more?
 Find out here.

 Is your dog spending more time sleeping than usual?
-This could be a cause for concern for anyone, but there are plenty of reasons that dogs start to sleep more or less, depending on the circumstances of their lives.
+This could be a cause for concern, but there are plenty of reasons dogs sleep more or less depending on age, health, and environment.

 Some causes are serious, while others are completely normal.
-This article takes a look at the key causes of increased sleep in dogs, so you can sleep easy knowing whether or not you should take your dog to the vet.
+This article explores the key reasons behind increased or decreased sleep in dogs, so you can know when to relax—and when to call your vet.

 How Much Should Healthy Dogs Sleep Each Day?